Ormside bowl: Public display

 In 1951 the bowl was cleaned and treated in the laboratory of the British Museum, including the removal of a silver patch so that all of the metalworking detail could be seen.
 It was then exhibited at the York Festival before returning briefly for exhibition in the British Museum in 1952.

 It was on display in the 1980s as the centerpiece of the Anglo-Saxon gallery, surrounded by swords and sculptures.

 The bowl was temporarily displayed again in the British Museum in 2010.
 This was the first time a regional museum has shown its collection at the British Museum and Margaret Hodge the Minister of State, Department for Culture, Media and Sport encouraged everybody to view the exhibit.
 It returned to the Yorkshire Museum for its reopening on Yorkshire Day of the same year after a £2m refurbishment of the galleries.

 From 2017 the bowl formed part of a touring exhibition titled 'Viking: Rediscover the Legend' and was displayed alongside the Bedale Hoard, the Vale of York hoard and the Cuerdale hoard, with the tour starting at the Yorkshire Museum in May 2017 with subsequent displays at the Atkinson Art Gallery and Library in Southport, Aberdeen Art Gallery, Norwich Castle Museum, and the University of Nottingham.

-The helmet went back on display at the Yorkshire Museum in September 2019.
+The bowl went back on display at the Yorkshire Museum in September 2019.

 There is also a small exhibition about the bowl in St James' Church in Great Ormside.